 Dr. Schofield is the Founder and Director of the Center for Multisystem Disease.
 She graduated from the University of Colorado School of Medicine with Honors in 1995 and completed her internship and residency in internal medicine at the Johns Hopkins Hospital in Baltimore from 1995 to 1998.
 She worked for many years as a hospitalist and teaching attending at St. Joseph Hospital in Denver before developing an interest in autoimmune disease.
 In 2014, she described the association of autonomic disorders in the antiphospholipid syndrome with Dr. Graham Hughes in London who first described the antiphospholipid syndrome (which is also known as Hughes syndrome).
 She then completed two years of training in multispecialty autoimmune disease and thrombosis at the University of Colorado Anschutz Medical Campus.
-She is a member of the medical advisory board for the Graham Hughes International Charity (GHIC) to improve awareness of the antiphospholipid syndrome and is an active member of the MASTerMinds International Listserv for physicians treating patients with mast cell activation syndrome and it's numerous comorbidities.
+She is a member of the medical advisory board for the Graham Hughes International Charity (GHIC) to improve awareness of the antiphospholipid syndrome and is a founding and active member of the MASTerMinds International Listserv for physicians treating patients with mast cell activation syndrome and it's numerous comorbidities.
 She was the course co-director of the 2nd Annual Workshop on Mast Cell Activation Syndrome and Comorbidities held in Boulder, CO in April 2019 which was accredited by the University of Colorado office of CME and she attended the Inaugural American Initiative in Mast Cell Diseases (AIM) Investigator Conference at Stanford University in May, 2019.
 She has published a number of original research papers and regularly presents her work at national and international meetings.

 LEFT: With friends and colleagues--mast cell expert Dr. Larry Afrin and dysautonomia expert Dr. Andy Maxwell--at the Inaugural Mast Cell Activation Syndrome (MCAS) Retreat in Bolinas, CA in February 2018